 - 1/3 cup water

-- Optional: splash of orange flower water (or rose water)
+- Optional: splash orange flower water (or rose water)

 - Line a large baking sheet or pan with aluminum foil or parchment paper.
 Set aside.

-- Combine the peanuts, sugar, and water in a heavy-bottomed skillet.
-Place over medium heat and cook, stirring constantly, until the mixture thickens into a syrup.
+- In a heavy-bottomed skillet, combine the peanuts, sugar, and water.
+Cook over medium heat, stirring constantly, until the mixture thickens into a syrup.

 - Continue cooking and stirring for about 10 minutes, or until the liquids evaporate and a sandy-textured sugar mixture coats the peanuts.